 Every fiscal year, the Board of Directors establishes the "Policy on Risk Control," which specifies the overall risk management policy, specific risk management policies and the organization and system for risk management.
 In accordance with this policy, the Executive Committee establishes detailed rules and regulations related to risk management and confirms the Companywide risk status every quarter.
 The Bank's risk management structure includes the Risk Management Division, which is responsible for supervising overall risk management activities, specific risk management divisions and the Internal Audit Division to perform internal audits.
-We have also established the Risk Management Committee, chaired by the officer in charge of the Risk Management Division, and an Asset-Liability Management (ALM) Committee, chaired by the officer in charge of the Planning Division, as advisory bodies to the Executive Committee concerning risk management.
+We have also established the Risk Management Committee, chaired by the officer in charge of the Risk Management Division, and an Asset-Liability Management (ALM) Committee, chaired by the officer in charge of the Risk Management.